Understanding and Predicting the Memorability of Outdoor Natural Scenes: Analysis on outdoor natural scene memorability

 \subsection{Middle-level feature vs. memorability}

 The middle-level feature of GIST \cite{oliva2001modeling} describes the spatial structure of an image.
 Previous work \cite{isola2011makes,isola2014makes} mentioned that GIST is correlated with memorability on generic images ($\rho=0.38$, see Table \ref{tab:midfeats}).
-In view of this observation, we train an SVR predictor with a RBF kernel for quantifying the correlation between the GIST feature and memorability of outdoor natural scene.
+In view of this observation, we train an SVR predictor with a RBF kernel for quantifying the correlation between the GIST feature and memorability of outdoor natural scenes.
 Note that the training set is used to tune the hyper-parameters for the kernels.
 Table \ref{tab:midfeats} shows that the SRCC of GIST is 0.23, much less than $\rho=0.38$ of generic images.
 This illustrates that structural information provided by the GIST feature is less effective for predicting memorability scores on outdoor natural scenes.

-Intuitively, the region that attracts visual attention \cite{guo2010novel,pan2017salgan,wang2018deep, wang2018deep2,wang2017deep} in a outdoor natural scene may affect image memorability.
+Intuitively, the region that attracts visual attention \cite{guo2010novel,pan2017salgan,wang2018deep, wang2018deep2,wang2017deep} in an outdoor natural scene may affect image memorability.
 The work of \cite{mancas2013memorability,celikkale2013visual} attempted to explain memorability of generic images using visual attention-driven features.
-To quantify the correlation of visual attention with memorability on outdoor natural scenes, we apply three state-of-the-art models of visual attention (i.e., PQFT \cite{guo2010novel}, SalGAN \cite{pan2017salgan}, DVA \cite{wang2018deep}) to extract saliency maps.
-All saliency maps are scaled to $256\times256$, and then we densely sample these maps of each model in a regular grid, resulting in a feature of dimension 1024.
+To quantify the correlation of visual attention with memorability on outdoor natural scenes, we apply four state-of-the-art models of visual attention (i.e., PQFT \cite{guo2010novel}, SalGAN \cite{pan2017salgan}, DVA \cite{wang2018deep} and SALICON \cite{jiang2015salicon}) to extract saliency maps.
 Similar to other features, we utilize an SVR predictor to measure the SRCC of the saliency features.
 Note that the RBF kernel is chosen for the saliency features.
 We further split our LNSIM database into three classes: high memorability (score $\geq0.7$), medium memorability ($0.7>$ score $\geq0.4$) and low memorability (score $<0.4$).
 Fig. \ref{fig:sa} demonstrates the averaged saliency maps of each class.